tomazweiss/roracle_docker/README.md

 The installation of this package, however, can be a bit challenging.

 This repo provides a Dockerfile, based on the rocker/tidyverse image, that adds ROracle package.
-A similar script can be used to add this package to a non-dockerized Ubuntu installation.
+A similar script can be used to add this package to a non-dockerized Ubuntu system.

 Before building the image, the user should create a subfolder `oracle` with the following files:
 - oracle-instantclient-basiclite-21.13.0.0.0-1.el8.x86_64.rpm